1st edition: 10-June-2025

-The Animation Training Program is a continuous, online mentorship with weekly meetings that takes a practical look at the major topics every animator needs to know in depth to become a professional inside the anime industry.
+The Animation Training Program is a continuous, online mentorship with professional instructor corrections and guidance that takes a practical look at the major topics every animator needs to know in depth to become a professional inside the anime industry.

 Nowadays, there are many courses and tutorials on how to become an anime animator, that, however good, focus only on passive learning: